meyeringn/plainspeak-policy-explainer/README.md

 - The syllable-counting heuristic can misjudge unusual or technical words.
 - The rewrite is a draft, not a finished product — always have a person review it before it goes public.
 - This tool measures *reading difficulty*, not clarity, accuracy, or whether the underlying policy itself is fair or sound.
 Those still require human judgment.
+- Very long pasted documents will produce a very long shareable link.
+Most modern browsers handle this fine, but extremely long links can behave unreliably in some messaging apps.

 ## Credit